stakater/kubestackplus-docs/content/for-developers/how-to-guides/aws-workload-identity-for-openshift/aws-workload-identity-for-openshift.md

 - Provider type: `OpenID Connect`

 - Provider URL: Paste in the bucket URL that was created in step 3.
+Example: `https://<s3 bucket URL>`

 - Audience: `sts.amazonaws.com`

 ### Step 5: Define an IAM Role for Your Workloads

-- **Permissions:** Attach an IAM policy (or existing managed policy) granting the actions your Crossplane controllers need.
+- **Permissions:** Create an IAM role and attach an IAM policy (or existing managed policy) granting the actions your Crossplane controllers need.

 - **Trust relationship:** Restrict assume-role to your OpenShift service accounts: